How to Install Z-wave Devices.

 - The biggest thing to keep in mind when setting up a Zwave network is that it will require a little patience.
 A few steps are desperately important in each Zwave addition, and should not be skipped—while it might be fine 60% of the time to fudge one of these steps, the installer is often left scratching their head when malfunctions occur.

-- The panel and Zwave device should be within at least ten feet of one another when adding a device.
-I would recommend keeping about a three foot distance whenever the pairing process is executed.
+- Unless you are adding an NWI only device (network wide inclusion), the panel and Zwave device should be within at least six feet of one another when adding a device.
 For things like plug-in Zwave appliance modules and door locks, this is likely easy.
 A 2GIG-PS15Z-2 Plug in lamp module can probably be brought within the necessary distance via an extension cord (or you may even have an outlet close by the panel.)
 A door lock like the Yale Keypad Deadbolt is battery operated, and can be just held within a few feet.
 Other devices are a little more difficult.

 - For thermostats and light switches, you do not want to eschew the proximity requirement.
 The easiest and best solution is to unplug your panel transformer, run your panel off of battery power, remove it from the wall, and walk it around to each device one by one.
 This may take a little extra time, but it is necessary.
 It is also not a unique requirement.
 A Zwave controller such as Vera will require the same proximity while learning in devices.